Ivuska/frontendmentor-faq-accordion-card/README.md

 - SASS
 - Flexbox
 - Mobile-first workflow
+- a bit of JavaScript

 ### What I learned
 I did not even know what accordion is :-D
 I tried to use SASS in my coding for the very first time.
+My first challenge with JavaScript.
 I really struggled (and was definitely not completely successful) with positioning of the images.

 ### Useful resources